djordje1620/Laravel-app/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

+# Online Phone Shop

+## Description
+This application represents an online store for mobile phones developed in Laravel.
+Users can browse various phone models, add them to their cart, and complete purchases.
+Administrators have access to an admin panel where they can manage products, orders, and user accounts.

+## Technologies
+- **Backend:** Laravel
+- **Database:** MySQL
+- **Template:** Blade

+## Features
+- Browse available phones
+- Add phones to the cart
+- Manage orders
+- Admin panel for managing products and users
+- Secure user authentication

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: